damonlynch/rapid-photo-downloader/README.rst

 Quickstart on Ubuntu or Debian-like Systems
 ===========================================

-If you use Ubuntu 15.10 or newer, or Debian sid, or an equivalent, first install all necessary build and Python module requirements that can be satisified  with the built-in distribution
+If you use Ubuntu 15.10 or newer, or Debian sid, or an equivalent, you can install Rapid Photo Downloader for your user.
+To get started, first install pip_, the Python tool for installing Python packages:
-packages:

-``sudo apt-get install libimage-exiftool-perl python3-pyqt5 python3-pip
+``sudo apt-get install python3-pip``
-python3-setuptools python3-dev python3-distutils-extra gir1.2-gexiv2-0.10 python3-gi
-gir1.2-gudev-1.0 gir1.2-udisks-2.0 gir1.2-notify-0.7 gir1.2-glib-2.0 gir1.2-gstreamer-1.0
-libgphoto2-dev python3-sortedcontainers python3-arrow python3-psutil qt5-image-formats-plugins
-python3-zmq exiv2 python3-colorlog libraw-bin python3-easygui``

-If not using Ubuntu 16.04, make Python's installation tools up-to-date by executing the following two steps (optional: see caution below in `Installation`_):
+If using Ubuntu 15.10 or a distribution of a similar age, make Python 3's installation tools up-to-date by executing the following two steps (see caution below in `Installation`_):

 ``python3 -m pip install --user --upgrade pip``

 ``python3 -m pip install --user --upgrade setuptools``

-If your system uses Python 3.4 and you didn't upgrade pip and setuptools, run:

-``python3 -m pip install --user typing scandir``

-To install, run:
+To install, run as your regular user (i.e. *without* sudo):

-``python3 -m pip install --user rapid-photo-downloader-0.9.0a1.tar.gz``
+``./install.sh rapid-photo-downloader-0.9.0a1.tar.gz``

 **Caution:** *untarring the archive, building it and installing it using* ``sudo python3 setup.py install`` *is* **not** *supported, and* **not** *recommended.*